civol/HDLRuby/README.md

 end
 ```

-As it can be seen in the above examples, in HDLRuby, any construct is an object and therefore include methods.
+As can be seen in the above examples, in HDLRuby, any construct is an object and therefore include methods.
 For instance, declaring a signal of a given `type` and direction (input, output, or inout) is done as follows so that `direction` is a method of the type, and the signal names are the arguments of this method (symbols or string are supported.)

 ```ruby
 <type>.<direction> <list of symbols representing the signal>